amkhrjee/fontonic/readme.md

 tsc --watch -p tsconfig.json
 ```

-Fontonic uses Prettier for code formatting.
-Thus, it is recommended to have the Prettier VS Code extension installed.
-Maintain the `tabWidth: 4` as configured in `.pretttierc`.

 ### Building for publishing

 The Chrome Web Store requires you to package your extension as ZIP to submit for review.
 Unnecessary directories like `node_modules` and `ts` should be excluded to reduce the size footprint of the extension.
 The `build.py` automates this process.